 MODEL NO.

 JOB NAME

 SERIAL NO.

 ADDRESS

 START-UP DATE

 TECHNICIAN NAME

 ADDITIONAL ACCESSORIES

+II.
+PRE-START-UP

-Verify that all packaging materials have been removed from unit.
-(Y/N) Verify installation of outdoor air hood.
-(Y/N) Verify that condensate connection is installed per instructions.
-(Y/N) Verify that all electrical connections and terminals are tight.
-(Y/N) Verify ground integrity with a continuity test.
-(Y/N) Check that indoor-air filters are clean and in place.
-(Y/N) Check that outdoor air inlet screens are in place.
-(Y/N) Verify that unit is level.
-(Y/N) Verify that fan assembly is free of obstructions and rotor spins freely.
-(Y/N) Verify that scroll compressors are rotating in the correct direction.
-(Y/N) Verify yellow LED light on dissipation board is steady.
-(Y/N) Verify the dissipation board test button will operate the indoor fan for 1 minute.
-(Y/N) Verify installation of thermostat.
-(Y/N)
+Verify that all packaging materials have been removed from unit (Y/N) Verify installation of outdoor air hood (Y/N) Verify installation of flue exhaust and inlet hood (Y/N) Verify that condensate connection is installed per instructions (Y/N) Verify that all electrical connections and terminals are tight (Y/N) Check that indoor-air filters are clean and in place (Y/N) Check that outdoor air inlet screens are in place (Y/N) Verify that unit is level (Y/N) Verify that fan assembly is free of obstructions and rotor spins freely (Y/N) Verify that scroll compressors are rotating in the correct direction (Y/N) Verify installation of thermostat (Y/N) Verify that crankcase heaters have been energized for at least 24 hours (Y/N)